jneem/scribl/README.md

 ![Screenshot](https://raw.githubusercontent.com/jneem/scribble/master/scribble/sample/screenshot.png)

-# This is ALPHA software.
+# This is BETA software.

-It is likely to crash and eat your hard work.
-Even if it doesn't the file format is subject to change, and so future versions of Scribble won't be able to open current save files.
-*Do not* use this for anything important!
+It is unlikely to work on your computer, particularly if your computer is not running linux.
+If it does run, there is a chance it will crash and eat your hard work.

 # How to run

+Because scribble is still beta, in order to run it you will need to compile it yourself.
-Scribble is written in the [`rust`](https://www.rust-lang.org) programming language.
-In order to install it, you'll need to first [install a `rust` compiler](https://www.rust-lang.org/tools/install).
+Scribble is written in the [`rust`](https://www.rust-lang.org) programming language, so first you'll need to [install a `rust` compiler](https://www.rust-lang.org/tools/install).
 Then you'll need to install some dependencies (because although rust manages rust-written dependencies very easily, scribble also depends on some software written in C).
 If you're running linux, you'll need to install (if you don't have them already) development packages for